-Smart Community Corps is now accepting applications for the summer of 2021!
+Smart Community Corps Application Portal is now closed!

 The Smart Community Corps (SCC) is the first statewide program of its kind for civic-minded students to gain hands on smart city experience.
 Working as a summer cohort and in community pairs, interns are placed into local municipalities to support smart technology projects that are dedicated to creating livable and equitable communities.
 In addition to a full-time summer stipend, SCC are provided curriculum programming in sustainability, innovation, career development and mentorship.
 The program is open to both Georgia Tech and other Georgia college undergraduate and graduate students.